sebaceousbach/mpv_thumbnail_script-/README.md

 You should also read the [Configuration](#configuration) section.

-While the script doesn't need external dependencies and can work with mpv alone, it can also use FFmpeg for *slightly* faster thumbnail generation; just make sure `ffmpeg[.exe]` is in your `PATH` and `prefer_mpv` is set to `no` in your configuration.
+While the script doesn't need external dependencies and can work with mpv alone, it can also use FFmpeg for **significantly faster** thumbnail generation; just make sure `ffmpeg[.exe]` is in your `PATH` and `prefer_mpv` is set to `no` in your configuration.

-***However,*** FFmpeg does not support "ordered chapters" in MKVs (segment linking, ie. an `.mkv` references another `.mkv`), which can break the thumbnailing process.
-You have been warned.
+**This fork adds multithreading support to FFmpeg, which can speed up thumbnail generation by 2-8x depending on your CPU!** The script automatically uses all available CPU cores when generating thumbnails with FFmpeg.

-In general, you should just use multiple worker scripts ([Configuration](#configuration)) instead of taking the FFmpeg-risk.
+***Note:*** FFmpeg does not support "ordered chapters" in MKVs (segment linking, ie. an `.mkv` references another `.mkv`), which can break the thumbnailing process for these specific files.
+In such cases, you can fall back to using mpv for thumbnailing.

 **Note:** You will need a rather new version of mpv due to [the new binds](https://github.com/mpv-player/mpv/commit/957e9a37db6611fe0879bd2097131df5e09afd47#diff-5d10e79e2d65d30d34f98349f4ed08e4) used in the patched `osc.lua`.